 Street Fighter 4

-It's best to start with Ryu, as both beginners and experts favor him because of his fundamental tools that help him handle any situation.
+It’s best to start with Ryu, as both beginners and experts favor him because of his fundamental tools that help him handle any situation.
 The lone traveler benefited from an easy-to-connect Ultra Combo and the ability to make his powerful Shoryuken safe using a Focus Cancel.
 If he uppercuts his enemy, he can stop the move with a Focus Attack, rush forward and keep attacking.
-If the opponent blocks, then he can dash back to safety.
+Or he can dash back to safety if he doesn’t feel aggressive.
+You can never overlook a veteran Ryu player either: Japanese grandmaster Daigo Umehara has been arguably the most famous fighting game player in the world for over a decade, and he continued his dominance with the karate expert by taking the first two SF4 tournaments at Evolution, the world’s largest fighting-game event.

 The Muay Thai king had many of the benefits Ryu had along with terrific fireballs, amazing damage, and high health.
 Sagat placed at the top of high-level players’ character rankings or “tier lists” and was dominant at Japanese arcades, where the nation’s best trained.
 Many players say, however, he wasn’t as overpowering as previous “top tiers” in the series.